 Holik was already a good two-way player, and he found a niche as one-third of the "Crash Line" with Mike Peluso and Randy McKay.
-Holik in his linemates was not there to score but was primed to hit and punish, and they would help New Jersey win the 1995 Stanley Cup.
+Holik and his linemates were not there to score but were primed to hit and punish, which helped New Jersey win the 1995 Stanley Cup.

 Holik would blossom into a more rounded player and scorer, scoring at least 60 Points from 1996-97 to 1998-99.
 Holik was fifth in Selke Voting in 1997-98, and he had two more top-ten Selke finishes (2000-01 & 2001-02) with the Center going over 50 Points in both years.
 A second Stanley Cup ring was also in the cards for Holik, who helped lead New Jersey to a title in 2001.